You ought to know what happens when your car is towed in NYC

 Here is what happens after your vehicle is towed by the Sheriff:

 - The Sheriff will begin the process of preparing your vehicle for auction after 72 hours.

-- If you do not pick up your vehicle within seventy two (72) hours of taking it from you, the Sheriff will begin the process of notifying you your vehicle is being prepared for auction unless you do the following: (1) pay for and pick up the vehicle, (2) request a “Sale Hold” by going to any Finance Business Center.
+- If you do not pick up your vehicle within seventy-two (72) hours of taking it from you, the Sheriff will begin the process of notifying you your vehicle is being prepared for auction unless you do the following: (1) pay for and pick up the vehicle, (2) ask a “Sale Hold” by going to any Finance Business Center.

 - The vehicle is generally auctioned anytime after 10 days.

 - Go to a Department of Finance office as soon as possible and pay your tickets

 - Obtain a Vehicle Release Form after you pay your parking tickets